omsmith/d2l-my-courses-ui/README.md

 ## Contributing
 Contributions are welcome, please submit a pull request!

+> Note: To contribute, please create a branch in this repo instead of a fork.
+We are using [Sauce Labs](https://saucelabs.com/) in our CI builds which don't work in PRs from forks.
+Thanks!

 ### Code Style

 This repository is configured with [EditorConfig](http://editorconfig.org) rules and